siatrial/x1check/README.md

 validator status, staking status, and public key balance details for configured JSON keypair files.

 Features

+Interactive Menu: Easily choose between a full test or specific checks:
+Press Enter for a full test.
+Press b for a balance check.
+Press s for a speed test.
+Press L to check logs for errors.
+Press n for a network connectivity check.
+Press q to quit.

 - Checks Ubuntu version and Solana installation/version
 - Verifies if required firewall ports are open (if shown as closed could mean you have a seperate hardware firewall or service provider firewall )